 Incredible shot of the dredge in Sumpter from Danielle Denham:

 Sumpter is on the Elkhorn Scenic Byway and is surrounded by incredible landscapes.
-Mountains, rivers, streams, and lakes and offer great fishing, swimming, nearby boating, gold panning, camping, gold panning, hunting, snowmobiling, cross country skiing, snowshoeing, backpacking, 4-wheeling, ATV’ing, hiking and exploring the gorgeous area.
+Mountains, rivers, streams, and lakes and offer great fishing, swimming, nearby boating, camping, gold panning, hunting, snowmobiling, cross country skiing, snowshoeing, backpacking, 4-wheeling, ATV’ing, hiking and exploring the gorgeous area.

 Just 7 miles north of Sumpter, along Cracker Creek you will find Bourne.
 Sumpter is on SH 7, 20 miles northwest of Salisbury and West of Baker City in the Blue Mountains.
 Back in the 1870s, this placer mining camp was bustling with saloons and other businesses, along main street.
 A post office here operated from 1895 to 1927.
 Some mines are still producing, and a few buildings remain.